 • J.D.
 Power Rating: N/A

-Though Lemonade is relatively new to the home insurance industry, the company has strived to create a unique insurance experience for customers.
-Some ways the company does this is by offering individual endorsements for jewelry, fine art, bikes, cameras, and musical instruments, and allowing you to determine how much coverage you want for each valuable item.
+Though Lemonade is relatively new to the home insurance industry, the company has strived to create a unique customer insurance experience.
+The company offers individual endorsements for jewelry, fine art, bikes, cameras, and musical instruments.
+It also allows you to determine how much coverage you want for each valuable item.

 The company also strives to create a great experience for policyholders through its easy-to-use mobile app.
-Signing up for a policy takes just a minute and a half, and claims submitted through the app are often paid out within three minutes.
+Signing up for a policy takes just a minute and a half, and it pays out claims submitted through the app within three minutes.

 Sample Quote: $1,073